eshaanbobdey/federated-sepsis-detection/README.md

 ## Federated Aggregation

 Predictions from all client models are combined:
 - Each model predicts probabilities
 - Predictions are averaged
 - Final probability is used for classification

-This simulates federated averaging.
+This approximates the *effect* of federated averaging without implementing FedAvg's weight-averaging mechanism.

 ---

 ## Threshold Tuning

 Different thresholds were tested:

-- 0.3 → High recall, low accuracy
+- 0.3 → high recall, low accuracy
-- 0.4 → Balanced performance
+- 0.4 → balanced performance (final choice)

-Final threshold used:
-0.4

 ---